Marker Logo

 Erected 2004 by North Carolina Civil War Trails.

-Topics.
+Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
+In addition, it is included in the North Carolina Civil War Trails series list.
 A significant historical month for this entry is March 1863.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named John Wright Stanly House (a few steps from this marker); Washington's Southern Tour (within shouting distance of this marker); Jones House (within shouting distance of this marker); Tryon Palace (about 400 feet away, measured in a direct line); James Walker Hood (about 500 feet away); Attmore-Oliver House (about 600 feet away); George H. White (about 700 feet away); New Bern Academy (approx. ¼ mile away).
-Touch for a list and map of all markers in New Bern.
+At least 8 other markers are within walking distance of this location: A different marker also named John Wright Stanly House (here, next to this marker); a different marker also named John Wright Stanly House (a few steps from this marker); Washington's Southern Tour (within shouting distance of this marker); Lurking as Spies (within shouting distance of this marker); Tryon Palace (about 400 feet away, measured in a direct line); James Walker Hood (about 500 feet away); a different marker also named Attmore-Oliver House

 John Wright Stanly House Marker image.
 Click for full size.